South Africa says Israel's campaign in Gaza amounts to genocide. What can the UN do about it?

 In a past case brought by Bosnia, the court in 2007 ruled that Serbia “violated the obligation to prevent genocide … in respect of the genocide that occurred in Srebrenica in July 1995.”
 The court declined to order Serbia to pay compensation.
 Croatia also sued Serbia in 2015, but the world court ruled that Serbia didn't breach the convention in that case.

-The ICJ, which first sat in 1946 as the world emerged from the carnage of WWII, adjudicates cases between nations.
-They're often land and maritime border disputes, as well as disagreements over the interpretation of international treaties.
+The ICJ, which first sat in 1946, adjudicates cases between nations, often border disputes or disagreements over the interpretation of international treaties.

-The ICC is much younger.
-It started work in 2002 with the lofty goal of ending global impunity for atrocities.
-Unlike the ICJ, it seeks to hold individuals criminally responsible for genocide, war crimes and crimes against humanity.
+The ICC was launched in 2002 with the lofty goal of ending global impunity for atrocities.
+It seeks to hold individuals criminally responsible for genocide, war crimes and crimes against humanity.

 The ICC has an ongoing investigation into the Israel-Palestinian conflict, dating back to the last war in Gaza.
 So far, it has not issued any arrest warrants.
 Israel says the ICC has no jurisdiction because Palestinians do not belong to an independent sovereign state.

-During a visit to The Hague in October, Palestinian Foreign Affairs Minister Riyad al-Maliki said the Palestinian Authority would not interfere with an ICC investigation into Hamas' Oct.
+Palestinian Foreign Affairs Minister Riyad al-Maliki has said the Palestinian Authority would not interfere with an ICC investigation into Hamas' Oct.
 7 attacks.
 "We cannot say 'Investigate here, don't investigate there,'" al-Maliki said.

-The ICC was established to prosecute senior figures accused of involvement in crimes.
-That means it could charge Israeli political and military leaders.

 The ICC last year issued an arrest warrant for Russian President Vladimir Putin accusing him of personal responsibility for abductions of children from Ukraine.